Generate Insight and New Ideas

 3

-3. Generate Insight: Discover Relations and Blind Spots using the Network and AI
+3. Generate Insight: Discover Relations and Blind Spots using Network Visualization and GPT AI

 InfraNodus will identify the structural gaps in the network: parts of the textual data graph that could be connected but are not (the blind spots).